PIMA COUNTY FIRE CHIEFS’ ASSOCIATION

 SECTION 3.
 Deposits.
 All funds of the corporation shall be deposited from time to time to the credit of the corporation in such banks, trust companies or other depositories as the membership may select.

 SECTION 4.
 Gifts.
-The officers may accept on behalf of the corporation any contribution, gift, bequest or devise for the general purposes or for any special purpose of the corporation.
+The officers may accept on behalf of the corporation any contribution, gift, bequest for the general purposes or for any special purpose of the corporation.

 BOOKS AND RECORDS